Quillbert/buzzer/README.md

 # Buzzer
-This is an online buzzer system that I made so my Quiz Bowl league would be able to play during COVID-19.
+When COVID-19 hit, the Quiz Bowl league to which my school belongs went virtual.
+However, the league was unable to find an online buzzer that was both free and accommodated the full set of rules.
+I was able to use my networking skills to make this buzzer, which meets both of those requirements.
 It can be found at https://marist-buzzer.herokuapp.com/.